British AFV Camouflage, 1939-45

 Mix: 6 x Humbrol 100 + 5 x Humbrol 70.

-In use: Possibly 1937-1939 as dark tone in Middle East on 11 Hussars cars.
+In use: Possibly 1937-1939 as dark tone in Middle East only on 11th Hussars Rolls-Royce cars in 1937.
 Might just possibly have seen in very limited use 1941.

 Description: Distinctly red-orange.
 This was an experimental pre-war colour.
-Current matching to primary sources in the PRO suggest it was a lightish dull earth.
-The same colour as R.A.F.
+A similar colour became R.A.F.
 Dull Roundel Red.

 Mix: 18 x Humbrol 133 + 2 x Humbrol 20 + 1 x Humbrol 9.

-In use: Middle East pre-war disruptive colour, 6 RTC .
+In use: Middle East pre-war disruptive colour, 6 RTC Vickers Medium II tanks only.

 Light Purple Brown BS.49.